commercetools/commercetools-bundles-starter/docs/index.md

 ---
 layout: default
 title: Bundles Development Accelerator - Custom Applications
-description: Create and manage bundles on the commercetools platform.
 ---

 Product bundles are several goods or services that are sold to customers as a